 Even with the mandatory use of helmets, motorcycle riders are still at a higher risk for a catastrophic injury such as traumatic brain or spinal cord injuries.
 Broken bones and road rash are two of the “lesser” injuries commonly seen in motorcycle riders.

 Wrongful Death – The sudden loss of a loved one due to someone else’s negligence or recklessness is a terrible tragedy.
-Here in Orange County, surviving family members can file a wrongful death civil claim against the at fault party.
+An Orange County personal injury lawyer can assist surviving family members in filing a wrongful death civil claim against the at fault party.
 While no amount of money can ever make things right again, obtaining justice may help with the healing process.

 Damages awarded in a wrongful death claim are meant to cover funeral and burial expenses, potential earnings the deceased would have earned and compensation for the loss of the deceased’s love, companionship and financial support.